Frederic-LM/Sort-Me-Down/README.md

 The CLI provides a powerful way to run the sorter from a terminal or in automated scripts.
 It uses an action-based structure, meaning you always tell the script what you want to do.
 The primary commands are sort and watch.

+All settings are read from config.json by default.
+You can use the GUI to configure these settings easily, then use the CLI to execute the tasks.

 🖼️ Screenshots

 <img width="724" alt="cliv6" src="https://github.com/user-attachments/assets/2e422370-5867-411b-8d40-b1cd48d12f8a" />